-10.18.11 Hydrostatic release units, other than disposable hydrostatic release units, should be serviced:

-- .1 at intervals not exceeding 12 months, provided where in any case this is impracticable the Administration may extend this period to 17 months; - .2 at a servicing station which is competent to service them, maintains proper servicing facilities and uses only properly trained personnel.
+- 10.18.10 Hydrostatic release units should be serviced: - at intervals not exceeding 12 months.
+However, in cases where it appears proper and reasonable, the Administration may extend this period to 17 months; - .2 at a servicing station which is competent to service them, maintains proper servicing facilities and uses only properly trained personnel.